 Debate 2, Inogate, Osaka Station City, 3 Chome-2-123 Umeda, Kita Ward

-The challenge of reducing food loss through DX and AI applications.
+The challenge of reducing food loss and waste through DX and AI applications

 Panellists: